renekreijveld/livechecklist/Checklist.English.md

 * Redirect non-www to www setup in .htaccess?
 * Added line to show XMAP sitemap as sitemap.xml?

-## Admin Tools Pro
+## Security
-* Admin Tools Pro installed and configured
+* Admin Tools Pro / jHackGuard installed and configured?
 * Admin Tools Pro Never block these IPs [your own IP-address]
 * Block access to /administrator with admin secret URL parameter or use IP whitelist for /administrator